wyu17/uq_scraper/README.md

 A collection of python scripts I wrote to scrape the UQ website for information about UQ programs, plans, and courses; read the function documentation in main.py for some more detail as to the data that can be scraped.

-Intended for use generating data for the the attached schema that is currently in use for UQDegreePlanner, but is possibly reusable in other contexts with a few modifications.
+Intended for use generating data for the the attached schema that is currently in use for UQ DegreePlanner, but is possibly reusable in other contexts with a few modifications.

 ## Dependencies